USD ($)

 3. Dynamic or Private Ports (49152–65535): Typically used for temporary, ephemeral connections.

-List of TCP Port Numbers
+List of Common TCP Ports and Applications

 Below is a table of commonly used TCP port numbers, their corresponding protocols, and typical use cases: